AarambhDevHub/ignitia/README.md

 # 🚀 Mini Web Framework

-A lightweight, fast, and extensible web framework for Rust built on top of Hyper and Tokio.
-This framework provides all the essential features needed to build modern web applications with minimal overhead and maximum performance.
+A lightweight, fast, and feature-rich web framework for Rust built on top of Hyper and Tokio.
+This framework provides all the essential features needed to build modern web applications with minimal overhead, maximum performance, and developer-friendly APIs.

 Built on Hyper and Tokio for maximum async performance
-- **🎯 Simple Routing**: Intuitive route definition with parameter and wildcard support
+- **🎯 Advanced Routing**: Parameter extraction, wildcard patterns, and method-specific routes
-- **🔧 Middleware System**: Composable middleware architecture for cross-cutting concerns
+- **🔧 Powerful Middleware**: Composable middleware architecture with built-in auth, CORS, logging, and rate limiting
+- **🍪 Built-in Cookies**: Full cookie management with security attributes and session handling
-- **📄 Static File Serving**: Built-in static file server with security features
+- **📄 Static File Serving**: Built-in static file server with security features and MIME type detection
-- **🔒 Security**: CORS, authentication, rate limiting, and security headers
+- **🔒 Authentication & Authorization**: Session-based auth with role-based access control
 - **📊 JSON Support**: First-class JSON serialization and deserialization
 - **⚡ Fast Compilation**: Minimal dependencies for quick build times
 - **🛡️ Type Safety**: Full Rust type safety throughout the framework